Pointe Marin, Novato CA (94949): Homes for Sale & Complete Neighborhood Guide

 What schools serve Pointe Marin?

-Pointe Marin addresses are commonly assigned to Loma Verde Elementary (GreatSchools 7/10), San Jose Middle, and Novato High within the Novato Unified School District.
-Assignments vary by address and can change — always verify by the exact property address before removing contingencies.
+Pointe Marin addresses are commonly assigned to Loma Verde Elementary, San Jose Middle, and Novato High within the Novato Unified School District.
+Assignments vary by address and can change — always verify by the exact property address before removing contingencies, and consult GreatSchools and the California School Dashboard for current performance data.

 Is Pointe Marin in a wildfire (WUI) zone?